Nintendo mobile games: Super Mario Run (2016)

-Super Mario Run was first released in December 2016 for iOS, and a few months later for Android.
+Super Mario Run was first released in December 2016 for iOS, and in March 2017 for Android.
 The game is a type of auto runner, where the player guides Mario and other characters through a course to collect coins, only requiring the player to control the timing and length of Mario's jump.
 Unlike most mobile games, Nintendo released Super Mario Run as a single-purchase title for US$10, though offering a free limited demo to allow players to try the game.
 Nintendo had planned on profiting on the sale of conversions from the demo into the full game.
 While the game was downloaded more than 200 million times, topping app store charts, Nintendo affirmed that they had not reached a 10% target conversion rate worldwide, but were still exploring this approach for future titles.
 Analytics firm Sensor Tower estimated that Super Mario Run had about $56 million in revenue in its first year.